 The purpose of a desk organizer is to house essential tools that you would normally keep in, on, or around your desk.
 Think pens, pencils, tape, staplers, paperclips, thumbtacks, stamps, and whatever else you need to do your work on a regular basis.
 A desk organizer should prioritize items that are in constant rotation, while less frequently used items can go in a drawer or cabinet, on a shelf, or in a storage closet.

-Where should you put a desk organizer on your desk?
+Where should you put a desk organizer?

 This is a matter of personal preference.
-But in general you should place the organizer on your desk so that it is within easy reach, likely on the same side as your dominant hand.
-Take care that the organizer doesn’t obstruct the surface area that you need for your computer, paperwork, reading materials or desktop lighting.
+But in general, you should place the organizer on your desk so that it is within easy reach, likely on the same side as your dominant hand.
+Take care that the organizer doesn’t obstruct the surface area that you need for your computer, paperwork, reading materials, or desktop lighting.

 How do you clean a desk organizer?

 This depends on the material.
 An acrylic organizer can be washed with dishwashing liquid, then dried thoroughly to prevent water spots.
 A wooden desk organizer can be dusted with a microfiber cloth.
 A plastic desk organizer can be wiped with a damp sponge.
 Be sure to empty the organizer thoroughly and wipe off any dust or grime from items before returning them to the newly clean organizer.